rrabinovitch/m2_monster_shop_final/README.md

 1. Visitor - this type of user is anonymously browsing our site and is not logged in
 2. Regular User - this user is registered and logged in to the application while performing their work; can place items in a cart and create an order
 3. Merchant Employee - this user works for a merchant.
 They can fulfill orders on behalf of their merchant.
 They also have the same permissions as a regular user (adding items to a cart and checking out)
-4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work\n\n
+4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work

 User authentication and the authorization for different user roles to access different views and actions was developed using `bcrypt` and namespacing.
 For example, this controller is responsible for the actions that allow for the rendering of an admin user's dashboard. `:require_authorized_user` restricts access by regular users and merchant employees, and the `Admin::DashboardController` namespacing allows for the view to be accessed via an admin-specific path.
 ```ruby
 class Admin::DashboardController < ApplicationController